zhousarah/azure-compute-docs/articles/virtual-machines/move-virtual-machines-regional-zonal-powershell.md

 ms.author: ankitadutta
 ---

-# Move a virtual machine in an availability zone using Azure PowerShell and CLI
+# Move a virtual machine from Regional to Zonal availability zone using Azure PowerShell and CLI

 This article details using Azure PowerShell and CLI cmdlets to move Azure single instance VMs from regional to zonal availability zones.
 An [availability zone](/azure/availability-zones/az-overview) is a physically separate zone in an Azure region.
 Use availability zones to protect your apps and data from an unlikely failure or loss of an entire data center.